Aaron Donnelly

+A Northern Ireland international, he turned professional at Nottingham Forest in August 2021.
+He spent the second half of the 2022–23 season on loan at Port Vale and was loaned out to Dundee for the 2023–24 season.
+He joined Colchester United on loan ahead of the 2024–25 season before joining Dundee permanently in January 2025.

+Early and personal life

+Aaron Martin Donnelly was born on 8 June 2003 in Magherafelt to Noel and Martina.
+He has family from Newcastle upon Tyne and is related to Dec Donnelly.
+He played gaelic football as a forward growing up.

 Club career

 Nottingham Forest

 In June 2019, Donnelly signed a deal with English side Nottingham Forest from Dungannon Swifts, who he had played for since he was twelve.
+He had been scouted by Gary Brazil and Bob Shaw whilst playing in the Victory Shield.
 In August 2021, Donnelly signed his first professional contract with Forest.
 That deal was extended at the end of the 2021–22 season when Forest gained promotion to the Premier League.
 He made his professional debut for Forest on 23 August 2022, when manager Steve Cooper started him in a 3–0 EFL Cup win over Grimsby Town.
 In December 2022, Donnelly had extended his contract with Forest.

+Port Vale (loan)

 On 23 January 2023, Donnelly joined EFL League One side Port Vale on loan for the remainder of the 2022–23 season.
 Manager Darrell Clarke said that Donnelly would provide competition on the left-side of defence following the departure of Connor Hall earlier in the month and noted that assistant manager Andy Crosby had coached the player with the Northern Ireland under-21s.
 Donnelly made his debut in the English Football League on 28 January, playing on the left-side of a back three alongside Nathan Smith and Lewis Cass as the Vale kept a clean sheet in a 0–0 draw at Cheltenham Town.
 On 4 March, he scored his first career goal to secure a 1–0 win over Milton Keynes Dons at Vale Park, and dedicated the goal to a deceased supporter whose memory was being honoured with a minute's applause as Donnelly's volley hit the back of the net.